How to Survive High School and Prepare for College

 Getting to high school means entering a world defined by a confusing mixture of restrictions and freedom.
 There’s a long list of requirements you have to meet along the way, but room is also left for you to explore new interests.
 Balancing this can be tough and trying to figure out how to navigate the twists and turns while somehow getting prepared for college is no small feat.

-Lauren Maynard, associate director of Freshman Admission at Southern New Hampshire University (SNHU), recognizes the challenges high school students face as they get closer to the day when they apply to college.
+Lauren Maynard, director of communications on the campus communication team at SNHULauren Maynard, director of communications on the campus communication team at Southern New Hampshire University (SNHU), recognizes the challenges high school students face as they get closer to the day they apply to college.
+Maynard is also a former associate director of Freshman Admission at SNHU.
 For those feeling overwhelmed, she recommends looking at what you can control right now.
 From selecting courses to pushing yourself to perform well, it’s important to plan and stay organized.

 “It comes back to challenging yourself and trying to think about your future.
 A college will notice if a student goes above and beyond, choosing advanced courses that will prepare them for their future career,” Maynard said.
-“It’s great to explore new disciplines, but try to look for a balance and don’t shy away from a more intensive course that will better prepare you for your future.”
+“It’s great to explore new disciplines, but try to look for a balance.”

 “College life and beyond is about more than just how you performed academically – it’s about getting involved in things you are passionate about and, in turn, meeting other like-minded students," Maynard said.
 "Getting involved in high school will also help you develop leadership and time management skill that will help you be more successful in the future."